VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 #### Access

 While not an issue strictly pertaining to race or disability, there's certainly a bias for those groups to also be poor or in worse circumstances that limit their internet connection or hardware's speed.
 The solution?
 Stop making shit so fucking bloated.
-If you're developing on a high end computer with umpteen cores and enough ram to store the english-only copy of Wikipedia <a class="ptr">(12)</a> make sure to at least *try* it on something else and see if it still works.
+If you're developing on a high end computer with umpteen cores and enough ram to store the English-only copy of Wikipedia <a class="ptr">(12)</a> make sure to at least *try* it on something else and see if it still works.

 ### We basically don't even own our computers anymore